Bryan Soto

-Bryan Andrés Soto Pereira (born 1 June 2001) is a Chilean professional footballer who plays as a midfielder for Deportes Iquique on loan from Colo-Colo.
+Bryan Andrés Soto Pereira (born 1 June 2001) is a Chilean professional footballer who plays as a midfielder for Audax Italiano on loan from Colo-Colo.

 Club career

 Soto came to Colo-Colo Youth Team at the age of 7.
 He made his professional debut playing for Colo-Colo in a 2019 Copa Chile match against Deportes Puerto Montt on June 9, 2019.
 Regarding the domestic leagues, he made his debut fifteen months later in a match against O'Higgins.

 Soto was loaned out to Deportes La Serena in 2022 and Everton in 2023.
 In 2024, he was loaned out to Deportes Copiapó.
 In 2025, he moved on loan to Deportes Iquique.
+In February 2026, he joined Audax Italiano.

 International career

 Soto represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, making appearances in the matches against Peru U20 and Brazil U20.